A child lying on a soft indoor surface while a grown-up places one light pillow on the child's legs for a gentle pretend sandwich topping.

 Extend

-Let your child choose soft, softer, or switch turns.
+Let your child choose another arm or leg or switch turns.

 Make it easier